What are salts and hashes?

 In programming, hashes and salts are simply ways to change data into something else.
 And the reason we use them is to protect the data of our customers and the data of everyone who visits their websites.
 We alter this data to an extreme level (as we’ll explain below) to ensure data protection and digital privacy.

 Changing data into something else that only some can decode isn’t new to tech.
-It’s been around since at least 1900 BC when Egyptians chiselled non-standard hieroglyphs on tomb walls.
-Caesar even used encryption for secure communications.
+Since at least 1900 BC, it's been around when Egyptians chiselled non-standard hieroglyphs on tomb walls.
+Caesar even used encryption for his secure communications.

 Salts and hashes, defined

 - A hash is a function that scrambles data into a series of numbers and letters.
 Unlike encryption, it’s a one-way process (meaning it can’t be de-hashed easily, whereas encrypted data is intended to be decrypted at some point).
 The problem with hashes (by themselves) is that they can be brute-forced and cracked.

 - A salt is a way to make a hash better by making it harder to crack.
 All a salt does is add pre-defined data to the input, making it harder (almost impossible) to break.